TheochemUI/eOn/docs/source/devdocs/svn.md

 svn co svn+ssh://username@theory.cm.utexas.edu/svn/eon
 ```

-This will fetch a copy of the latest code to a local directory named eon.
+The command fetches a copy of the latest code to a local directory named eon.

 For more information on subversion read its [online documentation](http://svnbook.red-bean.com/en/1.5/index.html).